devkapa/Athora/README.md

 # Athora

 Welcome to Athora.
 Athora is a strategy based puzzle game designed to be played in the command line, inspired by classic MS-DOS game Zork.
+Developed by @Nulfy for SDD Term 1 Assignment.

 # Story